- Sleep Products

 Some mattresses conform closely to the sleeper’s body, creating a cradle-shaped impression around their figure that helps align the spine and target pressure points.
 Mattresses that conform well, like those with thick comfort systems or foam or hybrid mattresses, provide equal support to all areas of the body.

 Other mattresses, like airbeds and innerspring mattresses, provide little to no conforming, or provide more support to some areas of the body than others.
 These mattresses can increase the amount of pain and pressure the sleeper experiences.

 Side-sleepers are particularly sensitive to the conforming ability of a mattress, as beds that do not conform may create pressure in the hips and other sensitive areas.

-Firmness: Firmness refers to how the mattress feels to different sleepers.
+Firmness refers to how the mattress feels to different sleepers.
 Generally speaking, people with below-average weights tend to feel the most comfortable on softer mattresses and people with above-average weights tend to feel more comfortable on firmer mattresses.
-Most sleepers consider ‘Medium Firm’ to be the ideal firmness setting.
+Most sleepers of average weight consider ‘Medium Firm’ to be the ideal firmness setting.

 Many mattress manufacturers offer models that are available in multiple firmness settings to accommodate sleepers with different preferences.
 These brands are typically more suitable than those that sell beds with single firmness ratings.

-Mattress Type: Some mattresses are designed to aid sleepers with hip pain more than others.
-The table below looks at the five most common mattress types in terms of how suitable they are for people with hip pain.
+Some mattresses are designed to aid sleepers with hip pain more than others.
+The table in the section below looks at the five most common mattress types in terms of how suitable they are for people with hip pain.

-|Support||Fair to Good||Fair to Good||Good to Very Good||Good to Very Good|
+|Support||Fair to Good||Fair to Good||Good to Very Good||Good to Very Good||Good to Very Good|